trolster/urcli/README.md

 # CLI tool for the Udacity Reviews API

-**DISCLAIMER:** The API is going to be shut down and `urcli` will become inactive in the following months.
-We would like to thank all conributors and users for making `urcli` so awesome!
+> **DISCLAIMER:** The API is going to be shut down and `urcli` will become inactive in the following months.
+We would like to thank all contributors and users for making `urcli` so awesome!

 `urcli` is a Command Line Interface for configuring and running API calls against the Udacity Reviews API.
 You can find the API documentation here: https://review.udacity.com/api-doc/index.html.